 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides supplemental foods, health care referrals, breastfeeding support, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.

-For those who qualify, WIC provides nutritious food at no cost, nutrition counseling, referrals for health care, and electronic benefits for nutritious foods that can be obtained at approved grocery stores that will exchange WIC benefits for approved foods.
+For those who qualify, WIC provides nutrition and breastfeeding counseling, referrals for health care, and electronic benefits for nutritious foods that can be obtained at approved grocery stores that will exchange WIC benefits for approved foods.

 Positive Health Outcomes of Participating in WIC